How to Safely Compost Human Waste Recently updated !

 Redmon Compost Tumbler

-You must add other material to the compost bin, such as leaves, grass, table scraps etc. It is a good idea to learn a bit about composting basics online.
-You need about a mix of “greens” and “browns”.
 Much has been written about the “correct” ratio, and no one seems to agree.
 I don’t think about it too much, and add roughly 50:50 greens to browns.
 Human waste can be considered neutral, and not a green or a brown.

-If possible you should “feed” your compost bin with something every week.
+If possible you should “feed” your compost bin with something once or twice a week.
 This keeps things going, and speeds up the composting process.
 At a minimum, you should definitely monitor the contents from time to time.
 If it seems wet (it should be just slightly damp), add dry grass, dry leaves, or some other dry carbon rich material.
 If it’s too dry, you’ll need to add a bit of water, and possibly more nitrogen rich material like green plants.
 It’s actually pretty simple and easy.
 Keeping the contents just slightly damp will ensure rapid and complete composting.

 Redmon Compost Tumbler for Human waste